National frameworks to address hate crime in Belgium

 Hate crime victim support

-Belgium offers specialized support to victims of hate crimes.
-However, under Belgian law, victims of hate crimes do not have a particular status, rights or entitlements different from victims of other crimes.
-Only some categories of victims, such as victims of terrorism and juvenile victims, qualify for specialized treatment.
+Under Belgian law, victims of hate crimes do not have a particular status, rights, or entitlements different from victims of other crimes.
+Special status is only provided for some categories of victims, such as victims of terrorism and juvenile victims.
+Under anti-discrimination legislation, victims of discrimination outside the workplace, including hate crimes, are entitled to compensation for the harm they have suffered.

-Several civil society organizations (CSOs) assist and support victims of hate crime, including the Collective against Islamophobia in Belgium (CCIB), LGBTI organizations running "Rainbow Houses", and Jewish community associations.
-The Social-Psychological Center (Sozial-Psychologisches Zentrum) is a CSO providing support to victims of crime in the German-speaking part of the country.
-In general, the work of CSOs is not formally integrated into the overall system of assistance to hate crime victims, although some CSOs have partnered with the national equality body.
+Several civil society organizations (CSOs) support victims of hate crime, including the Collective against Islamophobia in Belgium (CIIB), LGBTQIA+ organizations running "Rainbow Houses", and Jewish community associations.
+These organizations accompany victims of hate crime and encourage them to file a complaint and seek support.
+In general, the work of CSOs is not formally integrated into the overall system of assistance to hate crime victims, although some CSOs have partnered with UNIA.
 CSOs do not have structural subsidies to hire people to sustain their services and often rely on the help of volunteers.

 Hate crime capacity building

 Police officers take part in training courses on hate crime.
-These training courses are intended to make police officers aware of possible unconscious biases that can have serious consequences for both the public they serve and their colleagues.
+These training courses are intended to make police officers aware of possible unconscious biases and the serious consequences that these biases can have for both the public they serve and their colleagues.

-The Belgian Judicial Training Institute (IGO-IFJ) is responsible for the training of magistrates and court staff.
-The Insitute organizes a specialized training course on discrimination and hate crimes on an annual basis.
-The training is mandatory for the Belgian judicial trainees of the second year (future judges and prosecutors) and open for all the interested magistrates.
-It was developed in collaboration with Unia (the Interfederal Centre for Equal Opportunities) and the Institute for the Equality of women and men.
+The Belgian Judicial Training Institute (IGO-IFJ) is responsible for the training of reference magistrates and court staff.
+The magistrate in charge of each public prosecutor's office and each auditor's office have to take the basic training course organized by the IFJ.
+The magistrate in charge of each public prosecutor's office should also take the in-depth training course on combating hate crime organized by the IFJ.
+Col13/2013 also recommends that the magistrates, lawyers and criminologists likely to handle or assist in the handling of discrimination cases within each public prosecutor's office and labour audit OFFICE should also follow the basic training.
+The Institute organizes a specialized training course on discrimination and hate crimes on an annual basis.
+The training is mandatory for the Belgian judicial trainees of the second year (future judges and prosecutors) and open to all interested magistrates.
+It was developed in collaboration with UNIA (the Interfederal Centre for Equal Opportunities) and the Institute for the Equality of Women and Men.

-A training session on "Hate Crimes and Discrimination Specialized Training", which is open to all magistrates and judicial assistants of the public prosecutor's office and courts office, was organized in 2015 and in 2017.
-A new edition is currently in development.
-The training session aims to deepen participants' knowledge of hate speech and hate crimes.
+A specialized training session on hate crimes and discrimination was organized in 2015 and 2017 and was open to all magistrates and judicial assistants of the public prosecutor's office and courts office.
+A new edition of the training session is currently in development, and will aim to deepen participants' knowledge of hate speech and hate crimes.

 Belgian judicial trainees visit the Kazerne Dossin (Memorial, Museum and Documentation Centre on the Holocaust and Human Rights in Mechelen) together with judicial trainees from other EU Member States taking part in the AIAKOS programme (an exchange programme for judicial trainees in Europe).
 In Belgium, participation in the AIAKOS programme is obligatory for all judicial trainees.